Foodlink’s Community Kitchen

 In the new kitchen, apples will be sliced in an automated line at a rate of 24 boxes per hour — rather than 2 — and other types of produce will be piloted.
 This process, which boosts our “farm-to-school” initiative, provides new markets for local agricultural producers, spurring the local economy and creating healthier food options for students.

 Foodlink already hosts Work Experience Program participants in its distribution center and kitchen on a daily basis.
 The Community Kitchen, however, will allow for a completely new experience.

 In order to meet the demand for middle-skills culinary jobs in the Finger Lakes region, the kitchen will develop a one-of-a-kind employer-driven culinary training program for individuals with barriers to employment.
-With the help of Wegmans, this program will promote the mastery of culinary skills and provide hands-on food production experience that will lead to a stable job — and hopefully a fulfilling career.
+With the help of Wegmans Food Markets, this program will promote the mastery of culinary skills and provide hands-on food production experience that will lead to a stable job — and hopefully a fulfilling career.